 3 FINRA can institute suspension proceedings against formerly associated persons for failing to pay an award or settlement in a matter submitted for arbitration or mediation pursuant to FINRA rules for a period of two years after the entry of the award or settlement.

 5 See FINRA Rule 12202.
-Typically, the inactive firm will not appear, resulting in the arbitrators basing their ruling on the customer’s presentation of the conduct and harm.
+Typically, the inactive firm and/or broker will not appear, resulting in the arbitrators basing their ruling on the customer’s presentation of the conduct and harm.

 6 If the customer notifies FINRA in writing that he or she does not want to proceed against the inactive firm or broker in FINRA’s forum, the staff deems the customer’s agreement to submit to arbitration rescinded and sends the customer a full refund of any filing fee remitted.

 7 For each expedited suspension proceeding, FINRA staff will notify the firm or associated person in writing that failure to pay the award within 21 days will result in a suspension of membership or a suspension from associating with any member, unless the firm or associated person has a valid defense to non-payment.
 See note 2 above for a description of the four available defenses to FINRA disciplinary measures for non-payment in customer cases.

 8 Because both a firm and an individual who was associated with the firm may be inactive at the time a claim is brought, figures for firms and individuals may overlap.

 9 Because both a firm and an individual who was associated with the firm may have settled in the same case pre-award, figures for firms and individuals may overlap.